stellagiatsou/stellagiatsou/README.md

 Here are some ideas to get you started: -->

-- 🔭 A Low Code Application Developer
+- 🔭 A Low Code Application Developer & UAT member

 <!--- 🌱 I’m currently learning more about Adobe Illustrator & Figma-->

-- 🌱 Budibase lover
+- 🌱 Manual Tester and Bug Tracing individual

-- ⚡ Experienced as a Junior Frontend Developer using HTML, CSS, JavaScript, Bootstrap & Figma
+- ⚡ Experienced as a Junior Frontend Developer using HTML, CSS, Vanilla JavaScript, Bootstrap & Figma

 - :pushpin: Based in Athens, Greece